brittanyschultz114/HS-graduation-rates/Project Proposal.md

-Group 1, project 1

 Proposal:
-Our goal is to dig into the graduation rates in Indiana schools by separating out those students who received diplomas verses those who received waivers.
+The goal is to dig into the graduation rates in Indiana schools by separating out those students who received diplomas verses those who received waivers.
-We'll examine the relationships between diploma rates and federal school grade; diploma rates and school size; diploma rates and school attendance; and any trends and outliers that appear in the data.
+To examine the relationships between diploma rates and federal school grade; diploma rates and school size; diploma rates and school attendance; and any trends and outliers that appear in the data.

 Data:
 So far, we have Excel files pulled from Census.gov and https://www.doe.in.gov/.